Tknusel/GO2_webrtc-connect/README.md

 1. **Power on the Unitree Go2 robot**
 2. **Connect to the robot's WiFi network**
-   - Default SSID: `Unitree_Go2XXXXXXX`
-   - Default password: (check your robot's manual or WiFi sticker)
 3. **Note the robot's IP address**
    - Default: `192.168.12.1`
-   - If different, update in the Python files
+   - If different, update in the Python files or afterwards in the webinterface

 ### Test Connection